sonujose/sonujose/README.md

 - An Engineer!
 - I do Devops stuff! 🔭
 - Prefer deploying on kubernetes!! ⚡
-- Love developing devops tools using golang!! 🌱
+- Love developing devops tools using Go!! 🌱
 <!--
 **sonujose/sonujose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.